wallabyjs/console-ninja/README.md

 In addition to the [hover tooltip](#hover-tooltip) features available in the **Community** edition, the **PRO** edition includes additional actions:

 - `Copy to Clipboard` action that copies the logged value or the error details to the clipboard.
+It's also available as a code action (via the editor line light-bulb).
 - `Search the Web` action that opens a web browser with the error message as a search query.
 This action is only available for errors.
 The search engine can be configured in the Console Ninja extension settings via the `console-ninja.searchUrl` setting.

 ![hover](https://console-ninja.com/images/docs-hover.png)